syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 ### History of the Hospital
 Kiwan Charitable Hospital was originally established in 2000 by Syrian businessman Adnan Kiwan who was living in Ukraine at the time.
 Before establishing the hospital, Kiwan studied engineering in the Soviet Union working as a lecturer while in a PHD program.
 Shortly after graduating, Kiwan began a career in woodwork later becoming a prominent businessman in the steel and irony industry in Ukraine.

 Although living in Ukraine, Kiwan is originally from Tafas, a city in the Daraa governorate, and remains active in his home country through charitable acts including the establishment of Adnan Kiwan Charitable Hospital in Kansafra.
-Kiwan started the hospital with his friend Abdul Al Basit Hashoum, a native of Kansafra who currently lives in Sweden.
+Kiwan started the hospital with his friend Abdul Al Basit Hashoum, a native of Kansafra who now lives in Sweden.

 When the hospital was first established, Kiwan worked to improve the facility through funding and new equipment.
 Although supported by Kiwan and Hashoum, the hospital was not completely free for patients until the revolution as Kiwan worked to cover the basic costs of the facility.
 Recognizing the hospital's mission, Munther Khalil, director of the Idlib Health Directorate, confirmed in an [interview](https://youtu.be/SzeP2wsWClY) that the hospital since its beginning was largely charitable rather than private and was known as “Hospital of the Poor.”